-You can install the Storage Manager 8.4 software components on host computers only or on both host computers and management stations.
+You can install the Storage Manager 9.1 software components on host computers (only) or on both host computers and management stations.
+If you are running an earlier version of Storage Manager software, you may need to uninstall it before you are able to install Storage Manager Version 9.1 software components.